arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

 	docker run -it --rm -p 5901:5901 atcol/grails-tomcat7-jdk8

-and start VNC:
+which will automatically start VNC as follows:

-	USER=dev vncserver :1 -geometry 1280x800 -depth 24
+	USER=dev vncserver :1 -geometry 1600x900 -depth 24

-entering your desired password when prompted.
+thus ask you for a password.

-Now connect using your favourite VNC viewer:
+Now connect using your favourite VNC viewer e.g.:

 	xtightvncviewer localhost::5901